Bruton Supports Ukraine

 Bruton Supports Ukraine is a collaboration of local residents and experts, Bruton Town Council and St Mary’s Bruton, working together to coordinate our local response to the crisis in Ukraine.
 We have a wealth of local expertise to draw on along with the kindness and generosity of our community.
-So far we have been working on:

 HOSTING UKRAINIAN REFUGEES

 Sponsoring refugees is a very big commitment.
 It can be a rewarding and enriching experience , but it’s not something to be entered in to lightly.
 The Government has asked for a minimum 6 months commitment from potential hosts.
 Refugees coming are likely to have experienced terrible trauma and will need all our help, support and understanding to feel safe in their new homes.
 Many will have left family behind, and most will want to go home to Ukraine as soon as possible.